SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Environmental variables

 We can also use environmental variables to get the values of the predefined colors and fonts of the current theme.
-For example, we can create two styles for changing the fonts of the text of a presenter:
+For example, we can create two styles for changing the font of the text of a presenter:

 ```
 '.application [